Kita-Sabae Station

-Kita-Sabae Station (北鯖江駅, Kitasabae-eki) is a railway station on the Hokuriku Main Line in the city of Sabae, Fukui Prefecture, Japan, operated by the West Japan Railway Company (JR West).
+Kita-Sabae Station (北鯖江駅, Kitasabae-eki) is a railway station on the Hapi-Line Fukui Line in the city of Sabae, Fukui Prefecture, Japan, operated by the Hapi-Line Fukui.

 Lines

-Kita-Sabae Station is served by the Hokuriku Main Line, and is located 89.4 kilometers from the terminus of the line at Tsuruga.
+Kita-Sabae Station is served by the Hapi-Line Fukui Line, and is located 43.5 kilometers from the terminus of the line at Tsuruga.

 Station layout

 The station consists of one island platform connected to the station building by a footbridge.
 The station is unattended.